PHP-Alchemist/Regulator/README.md

 Access variable properties
 --------------------------

-As an added bonus, Ruler lets you access properties, methods and offsets on your Context Variable values.
+As an added bonus, Regulator lets you access properties, methods and offsets on your Context Variable values.
 This can come in really handy.

 Say we wanted to log the current user's name if they are an administrator: